preactjs/preact-www/content/en/guide/v10/getting-started.md

 Writing raw `h` or `createElement` calls all the time is much less fun than using something JSX-like.
 JSX has the advantage of looking similar to HTML, which makes it easier to understand for many developers in our experience.
 It requires a built-step though, so we highly recommend an alternative called [htm].

-In a nutshell [htm] can be best decribed as: JSX-like syntax in plain JavaScript without a need for a transpiler.
+In a nutshell [htm] can be best described as: JSX-like syntax in plain JavaScript without a need for a transpiler.
 Instead of using a custom syntax it relies on native tagged template strings which were added to JavaScript a while back.

 ```js
 import { h, Component, render } from 'https://unpkg.com/preact';